-Attract the Right Readers — and the Right Clients — by Writing a Book
+Attract the Right Clients by Writing a Book

 on March 28th, 2017

-First off, let us be transparent that we believe everyone should write a book.
+First off, let us be transparent that we believe everyone should be writing a book.
 Brilliant books are the absolute best lead generators for your business and your life.

 Books are called “the new business card” for a reason.

 However, too many people write bad books and shoot themselves in the foot.
 A bad book is like not taking a shower for three days and then going on a first date.
 You’re shouting, “I’m disgusting.
 Love me!”
 You’re hoping someone will look past the filth and the fog to uncover what is brilliant and beautiful about your soul.
 It’s simply not a good strategy.

 Start Writing a Book by Focusing on Brilliance

 A great book is going to change the course of your life (or the life of your business) for the next decade or more.
 We attract the quality we produce.
 So the first thing you have to determine is what you want.

 - It’s not enough to say I want more clients.